 Nordic String Quartet

 Nordic String Quartet has a particular predilection for Nordic composers.
-This applies not only to earlier, world-famous names such as Grieg and Sibelius but also to up-and-coming present-day composers such as Martin Stauning and Andrea Tarrodi, who also feature in the quartet’s repertoire.
+This applies not only to earlier, world-famous names such as Grieg, Nielsen, and Sibelius but also to up-and-coming present-day composers such as Martin Stauning and Andrea Tarrodi, who also feature in the quartet’s repertoire.
 For as a Nordic string quartet, the four musicians of the quartet feel they have a special obligation to communicate the repertoire of this part of Europe.
 After their successful debut album with the first six string quartets of Pelle Gudmundsen-Holmgreen (Dacapo Records, 8.226217, released in February 2019), the Nordic String Quartet now present the first integral recording of Nancy Dahlberg’s contribution to the genre in 20th-century Denmark.